qxchuckle/vsc-cec-ide/README.md

 In any file, right-click and click on Sensitive Word Detection to continuously detect whether the file has sensitive words.
 If the file is closed or does not have sensitive words, detection will stop.

-Source of Minggan words: [tense sensitive words](https://github.com/cjh0613/tencent-sensitive-words) with deletion and modification
+Source of sensitive words: [tense sensitive words](https://github.com/cjh0613/tencent-sensitive-words) with deletion and modification

 **Command:**
 1. `CEC UploadSensitiveWordsFile` Upload a custom sensitive word txt file in the format of one sensitive word per line.